Rex Burkhead: Houston Texans

 On June 1, 2021, Burkhead signed a one-year, $1.5 million contract with the Houston Texans that included a $125K signing bonus.
 In Week 16, against the Los Angeles Chargers, Burkhead finished the game with a career high 149 rushing yards along with two touchdowns in the 41–29 victory.
 For his performance, Burkhead was named the FedEx Ground Player of the Week.
-Overall, in the 2021 season, Burkhead finished with 122 carries for 427 rushing yards and three rushing touchdowns to go along with 25 receptions for 186 receiving yards.
+Overall, in the 2021 season, Burkhead finished with 122 carries for 427 yards and three touchdowns to go along with 25 receptions for 186 yards in 16 games and five starts.

 On January 7, 2022, Burkhead signed a contract extension with the Texans through the 2022 season.
-Burkhead recorded 26 carries for 86 yards while recording 37 receptions for 204 yards and a touchdown in 16 games.
+He finished the season with 26 carries for 86 yards to go along with 37 receptions for 204 yards and a touchdown in 16 games and no starts.

+Retirement

-Burkhead, who did not play during the 2023 season, announced his retirement from the NFL after ten seasons on February 5, 2024.
+On February 5, 2024, Burkhead announced his retirement from the NFL after 10 seasons after sitting out the entire 2023 season.